 Sleep apnea is a fairly common sleep disorder that affects 2-9% of adults in the United States.
 The reason behind the wide range in these numbers is that many people with sleep apnea are unaware that there’s a problem since it occurs while they sleep.

-At Houston Sinus Surgery, Cecil Yeung, MD, and our team want our patients to be more aware of sleep apnea, because if left untreated, this disorder can lead to more serious problems, such as cardiovascular disease, not to mention a lack of quality sleep.
+At Houston Sinus Surgery, Cecil Yeung, MD and Marcus Hershey, MD want our patients to be more aware of sleep apnea, because if left untreated, this disorder can lead to more serious problems, such as cardiovascular disease, not to mention a lack of quality sleep.

 With that in mind, we review eight signs that could indicate you have sleep apnea.

 Most everyone snores from time to time, and some people even have chronic problems with snoring.
 The snoring that comes with sleep apnea, however, is quite different, because it’s caused when your airways collapse, which prevents you from breathing.
 The snoring associated with sleep apnea is often very loud and ends with choking, gasping, or snorting as your brain rouses you to clear your airways.

 2. Ceasing to breathe

 This symptom isn’t one you’re likely to notice, but your bedmate may.
 People with sleep apnea often stop breathing throughout the night, and each episode is usually followed by a sudden gasp for air.

 With sleep apnea, each time your airways collapse, your brain wakes you long enough to clear them again.
 This can happen throughout the night, dozens of times an hour.
 And while you may not wake up fully each time, this repeated rousing can prevent you from getting the restorative rest you need, which can lead to excessive daytime drowsiness, fatigue, and a general lack of energy.